sthapa15/Popular-Movies/README.md

 ==================

 Popular Movies is an android application that displays popular and highest rated movies.
 It also allows a user to keep a list of favorite movies locally using a content provider.

-This app was created as part of the Android Developer Nanodegree program and recieved an "Exceeds Specifications" rating by the Udacity code reviewer.
 It is also optimized for both phone and tablet experience using a two pane display.

 Features
 ------------------